-10 3.
-Additional aspects 52

-9 2.7.2 Analysis of lessons learned 51

-8 2.7.1 Permanent monitoring process 50

-7 2.7 Monitoring and modification 50

-6 2.6.7 Report issuing 49

-5 2.6.6 Effective external communication 48

-4 2.6.5 Effective internal communication 47

-3 2.6.4 Written plan on institutional communication 46

-2 2.6.3 Communications 45
+2.5.2.2 Internal audit 45

+2.5.3 Reaction to corruption 46

+2.6 Communication - reporting 49

+2.6.1 Reporting to institutions outside the auditee's body (SAI, parliament, ig, prosecutors) 49

-I 2.6.2 Gathering and disseminating information from internal and external sources 44
+2.6.2 Gathering and disseminating information from internal and external sources 50

-0 Introduction
+2.6.3 Communications 51

+2.6.4 Written plan on institutional communication 52

+2.6.5 Effective internal communication 53

+2.6.6 Effective external communication 55

+2.6.7 Report issuing 56

+2.7 Monitoring and modification 57

+2.7.1 Permanent monitoring process 57

+2.7.2 Analysis of lessons learned 59

+3. ADDITIONAL ASPECTS 61

+3.1 Cooperation with other institutions involved in fighting against corruption 61

+3.2 Cooperation between supreme audit institutions (SAIs) 61

+3.3 Appointment of government agency 62

+INTRODUCTION

-- 2 This guideline is designed to help SAI auditors in preparing and conducting the audit of anti- - 3 corruption policies and procedures in government organizations within the scope of their mandate. - 4 It highlights anti-corruption policies, structures and processes in these organizations and can be - 5 used as an audit tool by the auditors.
-It may, however, also be used by the auditees (such as - 6 government departments, government institutions etc.) as guidance for implementing and carrying - 7 out their own anti-corruption-activities.
-Those SAIs that do not have a mandate to conduct - 8 performance audits can use this guideline for internal purposes. - 9 The guideline assumes the reader is aware of general and specific audit methodology and - 10 procedures applicable to this area of audit as set out in ISSAIs, ISAs, audit manuals, and other - 11 relevant auditing standards and guidance.
-Given the enormous amount of information widely - available on the subject, this guidance is not intended to be final or exhaustive but rather to explain - and illustrate the relevant features and to present practical solutions for SAI auditors. - 14 The guideline covers key areas of anti-corruption structures and procedures that may be found in - 15 government organizations.
-It also describes the setting up of anti-corruption-structures, the - approaches for risk assessment and risk analysis and monitoring processes.
-The main emphasis is - 17 placed on the modules of an effective anti-corruption organization such as the delimitation of - duties, job rotation, role of internal review, human capital including raising awareness and training - 19 of employees. - 20 This guideline does not cover fraud investigations, although some SAIs have investigative units.
-In - 21 most cases the SAI does not lead an investigation since it does not possess adequate knowledge or - resources to do so.
-The investigative authorities may even ask the SAI to stop carrying out audit - work in the area concerned so as not to jeopardize the findings of the investigation team.
-The SAI, - 24 however, may also be asked to cooperate and even work alongside the investigative team.
-The fraud - and corruption investigation actively seeks out cases of deception and hidden figures and is not - 26 concluded before it has gathered sufficient evidence on the extent and financial impact of the - 27 problem. - One of the key issues, which has been known for years among scientists and practitioners of public - 29 management is the need to ensure institutional balance (transaction cost theory).
-There is no - 30 possibility of effective implementation of formal institutions, such as anti-corruption law, without - 31 concurrent changes of informal institutions, as well as convincing citizens of the need to make - 32 changes in order to effectively fight corruption.
+This guideline is designed to help SAI auditors in preparing and conducting the audit of anti-corruption policies and procedures in government organizations within the scope of their mandate.
+It highlights anti-corruption policies, structures and processes in these organizations and can be used as an audit tool by the auditors.
+It may, however, also be used by the auditees (such as government departments, government institutions etc.) as guidance for implementing and carrying out their own anti-corruption-activities.
+Those SAIs that do not have a mandate to conduct performance audits can use this guideline for internal purposes.

+The guideline assumes the reader is aware of general and specific audit methodology and procedures applicable to this area of audit as set out in the International Standards of Supreme Audit Institutions ISSAIs, ISAs, audit manuals, and other relevant auditing standards and guidance.
+Given the enormous amount of information widely available on the subject, this guidance is not intended to be final or exhaustive but rather to explain and illustrate the relevant features and to present practical solutions for SAI auditors.

+The guideline covers key areas of anti-corruption structures and procedures that may be found in government organizations.
+It also describes the setting up of anticorruption-structures, the approaches for risk assessment and risk analysis and monitoring processes.
+The main emphasis is placed on the modules of an effective anti-corruption organization such as the delimitation of duties, job rotation, role of internal review, human capital including raising awareness and training of employees.

+This guideline does not cover fraud investigations, although some SAIs have investigative units.
+In most cases the SAI does not lead an investigation since it does not possess adequate knowledge or resources to do so.
+The investigative authorities may even ask the SAI to stop carrying out audit work in the area concerned so as not to jeopardize the findings of the investigation team.
+The SAI, however, may also be asked to cooperate and even work alongside the investigative team.
+The fraud and corruption investigation actively seeks out cases of deception and hidden figures and is not concluded before it has gathered sufficient evidence on the extent and financial impact of the problem.

+One of the key issues, which has been known for years among scientists and practitioners of public management, is the need to ensure institutional balance (transaction cost theory).
+There is no possibility of effective implementation of formal institutions, such as anti-corruption law, without concurrent changes of informal institutions, as well as convincing citizens of the need to make changes in order to effectively fight corruption.